 Jump to:

-This pumpkin butter recipe can be made with either fresh pumpkin puree or canned pumpkin.
-There are subtle differences in the texture and flavor of the butter, depending on which you use.
+This pumpkin butter recipe can be made with either canned or homemade pumpkin puree.
+There are subtle differences in the texture and flavor of the butter, depending on which varieties of squash you use.

-★ Orange: Many butter recipes use apple juice as a liquid; however, we prefer using oranges in the pumpkin butter.
-The citrusy addition gives the butter a fresh taste, and the flavors blend together beautifully.
+- Orange juice & zest: Many fruit butter recipes use apple juice as a liquid; however, we prefer using orange juice and zest in the pumpkin butter.
+The citrusy addition gives the fruit butter a fresh taste, the flavors blend beautifully, and the orange complements the squash perfectly.

 How to Make Pumpkin Butter in a Slow Cooker